George Herbert Dowty (1901-1975) was an aeronautical engineer, industrialist and founder of the Dowty Group of Companies.

 He joined the Dunlop Rubber Co where he worked on the design of compression rubbers used in aircraft undercarriages.

-1931 March 10th.
-He received his first order from the Civilian Aircraft Co of Hull but unfortunately this company went bankrupt before they paid for the struts.
+He received his first order on March 10th the Civilian Aircraft Co of Hull but unfortunately this company went bankrupt before they paid for the struts.

 In the execution of this order the company Aircraft Components was established

-1931 November.
-He recruited his first two employees.
+He recruited his first two employees in November.

 This gave him his first large production order which began two long associations with famous aircraft constructors, to supply undercarriages for the Gloster Gladiator and tail wheels for the Bristol Bulldog.